LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab03_Instructions_ClassesAndFeatures.md

 ### Upload to Moodle

-- **Moodle Lab 3 Code review assignment**:
+#### Moodle Lab 3 Code review assignment

-  - Upload the code review your lab partner did for you.
+- Upload the code review you did for your lab partner.

-- **Moodle Lab 3 Production Version assignment:**
+#### Moodle Lab 3 Production Version assignment

 - Put the citstudent URLs for each web app in the online text.
-  - Upload the code review your lab partner did for you with the "prod." column completed by you.
+- Upload the code review your lab partner did for you with the <u>"prod." column completed by you</u>.

 ## Assessment